collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_Comparison_Table.md

 - Time to mobilization compared to Protocols 1 & 2

 **Quarterly review recommended** to ensure Protocol 3 remains appropriately constrained and high-risk patients are adequately supported.

+### Protocol 3: Final Reminders for Opioid Stewardship

+**Before selecting Protocol 3, ask:**
+1. Have I confirmed blocks are truly not feasible? (anticoagulation, refusal, anatomy)
+2. Have I confirmed OFIA adjuncts are truly contraindicated or inappropriate?
+3. Is this patient truly better served by opioids than enhanced OFIA multimodal approach?
+4. Have I documented specific clinical rationale for Protocol 3 selection?
+5. Have I implemented all available opioid-sparing strategies within Protocol 3?

+**Remember:**
+- OSA/elderly/frail patients are almost always better served by Protocol 1 or 2
+- High PONV risk patients should avoid Protocol 3 when possible
+- Opioid-naïve patients have heightened respiratory depression risk with Protocol 3
+- **When in doubt, lean toward Protocol 2 (OFIA block-free) over Protocol 3**

+**The goal is always: minimum opioid exposure compatible with adequate analgesia and patient safety.**

 ---